 Principal risks have been determined by Morningstar based on a review of the portfolio's prospectus and the prospectuses of other portfolios that Morningstar had identified as being similar.
-Please refer to the portfolio's prospectus, which may be found at www.equitable-funds.com
+For additional information about the risks of investing in the Portfolio, please refer to the portfolio's prospectus, which may be found at www.equitable-funds.com.